sevi-kun/blog/content/en/posts/proxmox-gpu-passthrough.md

 ## Proxmox VE is awesome!

 I've known [Proxmox VE](https://proxmox.com/en/proxmox-ve) now for some time, but I just recently started to use it extensivly.
 It is based on debian.
-Virtual machines are supportet through KVM and you can run containers through LXC. tI's all linux and all beautyful.
+Virtual machines are supportet through KVM and you can run containers through LXC.
+It's all linux and all beautiful.
 Yet, I get why some people don't like proxmox.
 Although the [documentation](https://pve.proxmox.com/pve-docs/) is awesome, you have to like the commandline and linux itself.
 You can't do anything in the gui.
 I hope, as soon as you overcome this, you will start to like proxmox as well.

 ### Then, why this post?